cetusa700/Cesar-cryptoanalyzer/README.md

 # cryptobon
-The first workable version of the cryptoanalizer - JavaRush first module's final project
+The first workable version of the cryptoanalizer - JavaRush first module's final project.
 There is only the necessary minimum in it so far, without Statistical method and user interface.